 - You know, Sam, one definition of the word “Fail” is First Attempt In Learning.
 I know you don’t think you are a good writer.
 But you don’t know how to write an essay yet; you are just learning.
-With this essay assignment you’ll write a few different drafts, and each draft will get better.
+With this essay assignment, you’ll write a few different drafts, and each draft will get better.
 It will take effort, but I know you can master this.
 I’ll help you.
 Before you know it, you will have this down.
 Writing just takes effort and practice, and I know you can do it!

 - I know you worked hard on this and your score disappoints you.
 But that’s okay.
 It’s only a number.
-We will take it question by question over the next day or two and with regular review you’ll get this.
+We will take it question by question over the next day or two and with regular review, you’ll get this.

 4. When there are problems getting the work done, involve your student in strategizing ways to work on the issue.

 - I can see it is difficult for you to learn Spanish, and that makes you want to avoid it.
-But since avoiding it is not an option, how can we strategize so you complete your Spanish lesson more regularly?
+But since avoiding it is not an option, how can we strategize so you complete your Spanish lessons more regularly?

 - Okay, we’ll do a Spanish lesson every day right before lunch.
 We’ll set the timer and stop after 10/15/25 minutes (depending upon the age of your student).
-Then after lunch and our break we’ll have a short review of what you learned just before lunch.
+Then after lunch and our break, we’ll have a short review of what you learned just before lunch.
 We’ll stay on that schedule for three weeks.
 Then see if it becomes easier to get your Spanish done.

 It’s when you believe in your student and he begins to believe in himself through his own successes, that the magic happens!